jacob-meacham/southbaycircus.com/pages/blog/10-reasons-a-circus-arts-class-is-just-what-you-re-looking-for.md

 <br>
 <img src="/static/img/blog/soocosmo.jpg" class="blog-image" style="display: block; margin-left: auto; margin-right: auto">

 **10. You're on the lookout for a new party trick.** Where there are things, there can be juggling.
 Learn the three ball juggle so you can juggle your friends' apples without dropping them.
-Entertain the neighborhood kids by juggling machetes on either side of them!
+Thrill and terrify the neighborhood kids by juggling machetes past their heads!
 (We like to warm up with clubs.)

 If any of these reasons hooks you, head on over to our [class listings](/classes/), and sign up for a class!